 Main documents required

-1. Foreign passport: Must be valid for at least 12 months after the expected visa expiry date.
-Copies of all relevant pages of the passport, including photo and personal data must be submitted.
+Foreign passport: It should be valid for at least 12 months after the expected date of expiry of the visa.
+Copies of all relevant pages of the passport, including photo and personal data should be provided.

-2. Visa application: The application form must be filled in clearly and without corrections.
-The application form must be signed personally by the applicant.
+Visa application: The application form should be clearly filled in and without erasures.
+The application form should be signed by the applicant personally.

-3. Photographs: Two passport-size colour photos that meet the requirements for visa documents.
+Photographs: Two passport-size colour photos meeting the requirements for visa documents.

-5. Employment contract with a Belgian employer: The contract should contain information about the position, working conditions, salary and the duration of the contract.
+Employment contract with a Belgian employer: The contract should contain information on the position, working conditions, salary, and duration of the contract.

-6. Proof of accommodation in Belgium: A rental contract or a letter from the employer confirming the provision of accommodation for the period of work.
+Proof of accommodation in Belgium: A rental contract or a letter from the employer that confirms the provision of accommodation for the period of work.

-7. Health Insurance: A policy covering all medical expenses in Belgium for the entire duration of your stay.
+Health Insurance: A policy that covers all your medical expenses in Belgium during the validity period of your stay.

-8. Criminal record certificate: A document issued by the competent authorities of the country of permanent residence confirming the absence of a criminal record.
+Criminal record certificate: This is a document that is given by the competent authorities of the country where you permanently reside, confirming the fact of no criminal record.

-9. Proof of financial solvency: Bank statements or other documents proving that you have sufficient funds to live in Belgium for the duration of your visa.
+Proof of financial solvency: Bank statements or other documents, proving you have enough money to live in Belgium for the duration of your visa.

 Additional documents